 The USS Arkab (AK-130) was a Crater-class cargo ship built during World War II.
 The ship was laid down as SS Warren Stone, under a Maritime Commission contract at New Orleans, Louisiana, by the Delta Shipbuilding Co.
-She was placed in commission on 20 February 1957, with LCDR.
+It was placed in commission on 20 February 1957, with LCDR.
 Glen G. Heller USN in command.
 On 2 January 1946, the USS Arkab (AK-130) was turned over to the War Shipping Administration for disposal, placed in the National Defense Reserve Fleet, and laid up in the James River berthing area.
-She was sold on 21 September 1971 to N. V. Intershitra, of Rotterdam, Netherlands, for scrapping.
+The ship was sold on 21 September 1971 to Rotterdam, Netherlands, for scrapping.

-For many decades, the shipbuilding industry utilized asbestos to prevent fires and excessive heat on board navy ships.
-The asbestos exposure took place due to the fact that the rooms where navy personnel was working were extremely poorly ventilated, so the dust and fibers emanating from the asbestos-containing equipment could easily be inhaled.
-Once inhaled, asbestos fibers lodge themselves within the lungs, heart or the abdomen irritating them constantly favoring the developing of cancer.
+For many decades, the shipbuilding industry utilized asbestos to prevent fires and excessive heat onboard Navy ships.
+Asbestos exposure took place because the rooms where Navy personnel was working were extremely poorly ventilated, so the dust and fibers emanating from the asbestos-containing equipment could easily be inhaled.
+Once inhaled, asbestos fibers lodge themselves within the lungs, heart, or abdomen, irritating them constantly and favoring the development of cancer.